jyang1003/Nutrilean-API/README.md

-# Nutrition App
+# Nutrilean
-APP NAME allows you to keep track of your nutrition to meet your health goals.
+Nutrilean allows you to keep track of your nutrition to meet your health goals.
 The app will have a home page that displays the user's info and goals, a week by a glance that provides a visual display of the users nutritional intake throughout the week, and a

 ## User Stories
 - AAU I want to be told a number to reach for caloric and macronutritional goals